Flack (TV series): Series 2 (2020)

+Release

+The first season, starring Anna Paquin, premiered on 21 February 2019.

+On 2 August 2019, the series was renewed for a second season.
+In the UK, the show's website listed the second season as scheduled to run on W that March, before being changed to "Coming Soon".
+The second season premiered in the UK on 13 April 2020, on W.

+The second season was scheduled to premiere on Pop in the U.S. on 13 March 2020, but was removed from the schedule after cutbacks by parent company ViacomCBS.
+In late March 2020, the first season was made available through the video on demand platforms of Pop's sister network Showtime in the United States, though a confirmation of the network airing the second season has not been made.
+In June 2020, it was announced that the series would move to Amazon Prime Video for its second season.
+Series 2 became available for streaming on Prime Video on 10 June 2021.

 Reception

 On the review aggregator website Rotten Tomatoes, the series holds an approval rating of 73% with an average rating of 6.1/10, based on 26 reviews.
 The website's critical consensus reads, "Audiences looking for an arsenic cookie of a series may cut Flack some slack, but its cynical take on publicity is exacerbated by hyperbolically unpleasant, underdeveloped characters."
 Metacritic, which uses a weighted average, assigned the series a score of 58 out of 100, based on 13 critics, indicating "mixed or average reviews".